Hardik-Jain1/Hardik-Jain1/README.md

 #                                                         Hi 👋 I am Hardik Jain

-I am a Tech enthusiast, trying to enlighten myself in this world of computers.
+I am a tech enthusiast, trying to enlighten myself in this world of computers.
 Being an AI & technology enthusiast, I love to explore new technologies.
 I'm a Data Science Undergraduate from the Indian Institute of Technology Madras.

 ### Skills